 I will assume that most people reading this have traveled overseas.
 But nonetheless I will pass on some small bits of wisdom.

-- I’ll just put it out there that I like Qantas.
+I’ll just put it out there that I like Qantas.
 If you are starting the PCT hiking northbound then you will want to arrive in Los Angeles, not Dallas or San Franscisco.
 From there it is a short flight to San Diego.
 Even better, take the train.
 It is easy and cheap.

-- Also, make sure you let your bank know that you are going overseas.
+Also, make sure you let your bank know that you are going overseas.
 Some banks get all security conscious when your card is used in another country.
 And take two credit cards.
 It would suck if you lost one and had no cash.

-- Now comes the fun bit.
+Now comes the fun bit.
 Or stressful bit for many people.

 The most difficult thing for the overseas hiker is the constraints on planning and sending food in resupply boxes to themselves on the trail.
 It is common practice for hikers to buy and post all their food to post offices or other hiker friendly locations along the trail.
-There multiple blogs that advise to do this.
+There are multiple blogs that advise to do this.
 IT IS NOT NECESSARY.
 You can buy food from local stores as you go.
 Don’t worry and don’t stress. trust me it will work out.

 If you choose to make up resupply boxes, then all I can do is wish you luck.
 You will need a couple of preparation days in USA buying, packing and sending boxes.
 It can be cheaper to do this (sometimes) but it can also be a big mistake.
 What if you buy six months supplies of Pop Tarts for breakfast only to be sick of them after the first week.
 If you don’t know what Pop Tarts are then you will within your first week of hiking the PCT.

 So here are your options…

 Buy as you go

 A great option, the best option in my opinion.
 Sometimes that means paying a premium in small towns.
 I like to support local business when and where I can so I don’t have to much of a problem with spending a bit more.

 The best situation for me was a combination of resupply boxes (only when needed) which I purchased at the larger towns on trail and sent to myself in the small towns.

-- A ‘Bounce Box‘ is very common among overseas hikers.
+A ‘Bounce Box‘ is very common among overseas hikers.
 It may contain your computer, passport, food, toiletries, town clothes when used to enter and exit USA and more.
 The hiker sends it to themselves along the trail.